Wednesday, April 29, 2026

 fleeing alien oxygen.

-no advocates with gills
+no advocate with gills

 in this upside down world